cire-thk/BifacialSimu/README-v1.md

 * **Eva-Maria Grommes** - *Initial work* - [EwaGomez](https://github.com/EwaGomez)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

+## Citing
+If you use BifacialSimu in a published work, please cite:
+XXXXXX

 ## Acknowledgments